-"Many liquid soaps, even from natural brands, are packed with drying chemicals, surfactants, and preservatives that I'd rather avoid," explains Dr. Sarah Villafranco, founder of Osmia Organics (and bar soap's No. 1 cheerleader).
+"Many liquid soaps, even from natural brands, are packed with drying chemicals, surfactants, and preservatives that I'd rather avoid," explains Sarah Villafranco, M.D., (and bar soap's No. 1 cheerleader).
 "Bar soap is made with sodium hydroxide, but when the formulation is done right, the sodium hydroxide disappears and you're left only with soap molecules and moisturizing glycerin.
 Cool, huh?"
-Formulating into a bar allows you to add a higher concentration of pure, good-for-you ingredients and leave out all of the bad stuff that your skin doesn’t need.
+Formulating into a bar allows you to add a higher concentration of pure, good-for-you ingredients—and leave out common preservatives.

 As for the hygiene argument, it turns out that the risks have been way exaggerated.
 "Studies about bar soap show that while you may find some bacteria on the bar's surface, it is highly unlikely to cause disease and doesn't stick around after you wash your skin with the bar," says Villafranco.
 Of course, adds Masterson, you should always keep your bar soap in a cool place on a dish that can drain so that it's not sitting in a pool of water.